cotfas/cotfas/README.md

 🍀 _Flexibility and openness to occasional on-site visits!_ 🏢<br />
 🙌 _Collaboration exclusively with the final client, excluding intermediary proxies!_ ❌<br />
 ╰┈➤ _I also want to build a strong long-term partnership!_ 🤝<br />
-🛺 _Prefering to work at Startup or Product projects where I can involve 110%_ 💯<br />
+🛺 _Prefering to work at Startup or Product projects where I can involve 💯!_ <br />
 📩 _You can reach me at_ →→→ [LinkedIn](https://linkedin.com/in/vladcotfas) 🚀

 ##